taugustynowicz/PCBS_global-local/README.md

 ## Quick guidelines

 As you can see, there are two .py files.
-Make sure to run create_stimuli.py first, in order to save the stimuli locally on your PC.
-They are essential to running the exp_design.py file, that is the actual experiment.
-Also, make sure to store the stimuli and the exp_design.py code in one folder!
+The create_stimuli.py creates all four .wav files.
+These are essential to running the exp_design.py file, that is the actual experiment.